openjdk/jdk/src/java.base/share/man/java.md

 ### -Xlog Output Mode

-By default logging messages are output synchronously - each log message is written to the designated output when the logging call is made.
-You can instead use asynchronous logging mode by specifying:

-`-Xlog:async[:[stall|drop]]`
+By default, unified logging outputs message asynchronously in stalling mode.
+This means that log sites enqueue all logging messages to an intermediate buffer and a standalone thread is responsible for flushing them to the corresponding outputs.
+The intermediate buffer is bounded.
+On buffer exhaustion, the logging threads are stalled until the flushing thread catches up.

+`-Xlog:async[:[stall|drop|off]]`
 :     Write all logging asynchronously.

-In asynchronous logging mode, log sites enqueue all logging messages to an intermediate buffer and a standalone thread is responsible for flushing them to the corresponding outputs.
-The intermediate buffer is bounded.
-On buffer exhaustion the enqueuing message is either discarded (`async:drop`), or logging threads are stalled until the flushing thread catches up (`async:stall`).
-If no specific mode is chosen, then `async:drop` is chosen by default.
+If dropping mode (`async:drop`) is specified, then messages are discarded on buffer exhaustion.
+This guarantees that logging threads will not stall until the flushing thread catches up, but may lead to message loss.
 Log entry write operations are guaranteed to be non-blocking in the `async:drop` case.

+If asynchronous mode is turned off (`async:off`), then there is no flushing thread.
+Instead, all logging threads output its logs synchronously.

-The option `-XX:AsyncLogBufferSize=N` specifies the memory budget in bytes for the intermediate buffer.
+If asynchronously logging, then the option `-XX:AsyncLogBufferSize=N` specifies the memory budget in bytes for the intermediate buffer.
 The default value should be big enough to cater for most cases.
-Users can provide a custom value to trade memory overhead for log accuracy if they need to.
+Users can provide a custom value to trade memory overhead for log accuracy, in dropping mode, or latency, in stalling mode, if they need to.

 ### Decorations